tomlin7/AI-research-assistant/README.md

 ## Final Thoughts

 This project is about integrating AI vector search features with traditional databases (which are hard to get used to).
+The same tool is used to create an AI research assistant with Ollama integration.
 This is a very helpful tool for content management systems where you need to manage and search through large collections of documents.
-Integration of pgvector and pgai provides a great solution along with Streamlit for simple and user-friendly interfaces.
+Integration of pgvector and pgai provides a strong solution.

 ### TODO